Set up Chrome devices

 Enroll Chrome devices

 You need to first enroll your Chrome devices to enforce policies on them set in your Admin console.
 Each device you enroll adheres to the Chrome settings you set in the Admin console until you wipe or recover the device.
-Note that if you "powerwash" the device, you will not be able to enroll it.
-If you need to reset the device, see Wipe device data.
+If you need to reset the device, do not "powerwash" a managed Chrome device, but instead follow the instructions in Wipe device data.

 Manually enroll the device before anyone (including administrators) signs in to the Chrome device.
 If a user signs in before you enroll the device, the device ignores the Admin console settings, and you must wipe the device and restart the enrollment process.

 Turn on the Chrome device and follow the onscreen instructions until you see the sign on screen.
 Do not sign in yet.

 Before signing in to the Chrome device, press the key combination Ctrl-Alt-E. The enrollment screen appears.